November 2, 2021

 So as our global leaders head home after COP26, having discussed issues including infrastructure, the build environment and our energy use, how will disruptive innovations such as 3DCP become mainstream and will such potentially sustainable processes be incorporated into their climate change strategies, if at all.

 Helen sat down with chartered civil engineer Colin Evison to find out more about 3D construction printing, how it all works and what innovative application it might be used for in the future, including the possibility of building homes on mars!

 Colin is a Fellow of the Institution of Civil Engineers (just across the road from Birdcage Walk) and also a Fellow of the Institution of Engineering and Technology.
 In his role as Head of Innovation at BAM Nuttall he has been engaged with 3D concrete printing over the last few years.
 His interest in 3D printing began when he had small scale architectural models produced to help explain the intent for projects such as the Victoria Station and Tottenham Court Road Station Upgrades on the tube.

 Colin is very passionate about this emerging form of construction and as he said in our interview, “Its potential as a building technique is probably only limited by our imagination and the efforts of engineers to solve the challenges that remain.”

-We would love to hear your thoughts and comments on this episode or about your experiences, interest or work in Rail and Rail Technologies.
+We would love to hear your thoughts and comments on this episode and the Construction Industry.
 If you would like to get in touch email us at firstname.lastname@example.org

 You can find more information about the work of the IMechE at www.imeche.org